What is Corporate Branding?

 Corporate branding visuals are what most people think of when they think of branding.
 But what most people don’t know is what all is included in the visual aspect of branding.
 Also overlooked are the consequences of inconsistencies in the visual aspects of branding.

-There are three primary aspects of visual guidelines.
-This part of the corporate brand guide will only be referenced by creators.
-Let’s look at the first part.
+There are three primary aspects of visual guidelines—the logo, color, and imagery guidelines.
+This part of the corporate brand guide will only be referenced by designers and advertisers, but having these guidelines well defined makes sure everything created for your brand is consistent.

 Corporate Logo Presentation